-During 2015, due to the exit of some employees from the internal audit department, its activity was significantly reduced.
-However, the company is currently taking active measures to, throughout 2016, endow the internal audit department with the resources needed to fully comply with the roles attributed to it as an integral part of the Group's organizational structure.
+During 2016, due to the withdrawal of some employees from the internal audit department, its activity was significantly reduced.
+However, the company is currently taking active measures to, in the near future, endow the internal audit department with the resources needed to fully comply with the roles attributed to it as an integral part of the Group's organizational structure.